edHelper.com

 By Jennifer Kenny

-1 Do you know what the sixth leading cause of death is?
-In the United States, among 15 to 24 year olds, the answer is AIDS.
-The first case of AIDS was only medically documented in 1981.
-However, it was most likely around even before then.
+1 The first case of AIDS was medically documented in 1981.
+However, the virus causing AIDS was most likely around before then.
 A lot of people have been infected in a relatively short amount of time.
 AIDS stands for Acquired Immunodeficiency Syndrome.
 Doctors tend to say that this is the final stage of the HIV infection.

 2 HIV, or human immunodeficiency virus, causes AIDS.
 It attacks white blood cells called lymphocytes.
 It infects and destroys them.
-These lymphocytes are called T helper cells or CD4 cells or T-cells.
+These lymphocytes are called T helper cells, CD4 cells, or T-cells.
 When the virus attacks these healthy cells, it makes copies of itself.
 As a result, the number of healthy T-cells drops off.
-The body's resistance lowers.
+The body's resistance to infection is lowered.
 The body can't fight off germs as well and becomes susceptible to diseases.

 4 So how can a person become infected with HIV?
-A person must come in contact with the body fluids of an infected individual.
+A person must exchange body fluids with an infected individual.
 This does NOT mean hugging, shaking hands, touching doorknobs, or sneezing.
-It is spread through direct contact with blood, unprotected sex, or sharing infected needles for drug use.
+It is spread by having unprotected sex or by direct contact with blood, such as sharing infected needles for drug use.

 Paragraphs 5 to 14: